wows-tp/SMV/README.md

 ## Overview
-This is an ASP.NET Core MVC web application built on .NET 8 that demonstrates memory management and garbage collection in C# through image processing. [cite: 3] [cite_start]The application uploads images, applies processing effects, and tracks memory usage throughout the system lifecycle.
+This is an ASP.NET Core MVC web application built on .NET 8 that demonstrates memory management and garbage collection in C# through image processing.
+The application uploads images, applies processing effects, and tracks memory usage throughout the system lifecycle.

 ## Feature
 * **Image upload**: User selects an image and sets a multiplier